 There are so many amazing things to do in Thailand, not to speak about its islands.
 You can begin by imagining walking barefoot on fine sanded beaches, kayaking in crystal clear waters, scuba diving or snorkeling with sea turtles, and discovering small uninhabited islands by longtail boat.

-Only you can set the limits for what to experience when you go to Thailand, island hopping from one paradise to another.
+Only you can set the limits for what to experience when you go to the Land of Smiles, island hopping from one paradise to another – this is truly a Thailand bucket list experience.
 Stay in paradisiacal bungalows on the beach sipping a cold Singha beer accompanied by the sound of the waves flushing onto the beach.

 But with more than 1400 islands, it can be hard to decide where to begin, especially if it’s your first time in Thailand.
 After traveling extensively in Thailand and exploring a whole lot of its islands, I decided it was time to put together a Thailand island hopping itinerary.